MicrosoftDocs/azure-docs/articles/azure-functions/language-support-policy.md

 ## Retirement policy exceptions

 There are few exceptions to the retirement policy outlined above.
-Here is a list of languages that have reached or are approaching their EOL dates but still supported on the platform until further notice.
-When these languages reach their EOL dates, there will be no update or security patch.
-So, developing and running your function apps with these languages are highly discouraged.
+Here is a list of languages that are approaching or have reached their end-of-life dates but continue to be supported on the platform until further notice.
+When these languages versions reach their end-of-life dates, they are no longer updated or patched.
+Because of this, we discourage you from developing and running your function apps on these language versions.

 |Language Versions                        |EOL Date         |Expected Retirement Date|
 |-----------------------------------------|-----------------|----------------|